lethain/staff-eng/src/markdown/stories/dan-na.md

 </ul>
 </div>

-___Where do you feel most impactful as a Staff-plus Engineer?
+___Where do you feel most impactful as a Staff-plus engineer?
 What’s something you’ve done as a Staff-plus engineer that you weren’t able to or wouldn’t have done in earlier roles?___

  I have a seat at the table at higher level engineering discussions that occur at a level above individual projects and teams.
 We have recurring staff engineering meetings where we discuss problems that span teams which are both technical and non-technical in nature.
 As a hypothetical example, I'd feel comfortable surfacing what I perceive as shortcomings in the engineering onboarding process in this type of meeting.
 It can be hard to attribute a topic like engineering onboarding to a specific team but a lack of formal ownership doesn't make it less important.
 I think a key responsibility of Staff-plus is a willingness to own all of the things that contribute to (or block) engineering output, which includes both technical strategy and culture.